Jdure/portfolio/projects/barelens.md

 ![carousel](image.jpg)

 As for the second goal, it was important for both me and the photographer that they're able to manage *most* of the content (more on this later..) and all of the upcoming request.
-So I looked for a CMS that could was user friendly but that had robust features.
+So I looked for a CMS that was user friendly but that had robust features.

 This is why I choose Directus, it's open source and plays nice with several databases creating either a REST of GraphQL API and it comes with roles, permissions, webhooks and flows that can be trigger by different events in the database.